Medicine Overview of Nimogem Tablet

 How to use Nimogem Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Nimogem 100mg Tablet with food.
+Nimogem 100mg Tablet is to be taken with food.

 How Nimogem Tablet works